kristofferkjeldby/SharedCache/README.md

 #### FileStringCache

 This string cache used the file system as a storage.
 It is a rather crude implementation, storing using keys as file names, and is not optimized for production use.
-These string cache is provided to help local testing or to use a shared cache in a situation where Redis is not available (e.g. on a local developers machine).
+This string cache is provided to help local testing or to use a shared cache in a situation where Redis is not available (e.g. on a local developers machine).

 #### IndexedStringCache

 To avoid problems with keys containing illegal characters with the `FileStringCache`, the `IndexedStringCache` is offered as an wrapper for the `FileStringCache` or string caches with similiar limitations.
-It stores keys in a index, circumventing problems with illegal characters.
+It stores keys in an index, circumventing problems with illegal characters.

 #### HttpStringCache

 Uses the Http cache as a storage mechanism.
-Is in-memory only, and provided for some of the same reasons as the `FileStringCache` – it allows running simulating a shared cache on a local machine.
+Is in-memory only and provided for some of the same reasons as the `FileStringCache` – it allows running simulating a shared cache on a local machine.

 #### HttpSessionStringCache

 Uses the Http session as storage mechanism.
-Is in-memory only, and provided for some of the same reasons as the `FileStringCache` – it allows running simulating a shared cache on a local machine.
+Is in-memory only and provided for some of the same reasons as the `FileStringCache` – it allows running simulating a shared cache on a local machine.

 #### RedisStringCache

-Offers the same capabilities as the other string caches, but uses a Redis database.
+Offers the same capabilities as the other string caches but uses a Redis database.
 Will by default use the default Sitecore Redis connection string (`redis.sessions`).

 ### Isolation

 When you create a string cache, you will always provide a name for the string cache.
 Becuase all the string caches uses a shared storage (e.g. the file system or a Redis database), the `SharedCache.Core.StringCaches.Keys` namespace contains logic to wrap and unwrap keys.
-This allow two string caches to use the same Redis database, without risking key collisions.
-It also allow one string cache to be cleared without clearing other caches within the same storage.
+This allows two string caches to use the same Redis database, without risking key collisions.
+It also allows one string cache to be cleared without clearing other caches within the same storage.

 ### Serialization

-To support the storage of a object of any type into the second level string caches, the SharedCache uses JSON serialization.
+To support the storage of an object of any type into the second level string caches, the SharedCache uses JSON serialization.
 As the SharedHtmlCache already stored strings of HTML, this is relevant only for the shared custom caches.
 However, the cache mechanism can be overwritten for a specific shared custom cache by implementing the `SharedCache.Core.Serialization.ICacheSerializer<T>` interface:

 ```
 namespace SharedCache.Core.Serialization